eugene-eeo/psync/README.md

     ba7816bf   START OF FILE....
     cb8379ac   ......END OF FILE

-the hashes on the left are used (in order) to make a hashlist, that you share with your friend (the hash list is much smaller than the data). your friend wants to download the file, but not all nodes have the chunks that make up the file or will give the correct chunks. so he/she does the following:
+the hashes on the left are used to make a hashlist (same order as above) that you share with your friend (the hash list is much smaller than the data). your friend wants to download the file, but not all nodes have the chunks that make up the file or will give the correct chunks. so he/she does the following:

 1. make requests to some server for the all the chunks.